Tariffville, Connecticut

-Tariffville is a neighborhood and census-designated place (CDP) in the town of Simsbury in Hartford County, Connecticut, United States.
-The population was 1,324 at the 2010 census.
+Tariffville is a neighborhood and census-designated place (CDP) in the town of Simsbury, Connecticut, United States.
+As of the 2020 census, Tariffville had a population of 1,324.
 It is a popular location for whitewater paddlers who use the Farmington River.

 Part of the original mill village area is included in the Tariffville Historic District, listed on the National Register of Historic Places.
 The historic district excludes newer development around West Point Terrace and Hayes Road, as well as properties along White Water Turn, Wooster Road, and Main Street Extension.
 The historic district is architecturally significant for preserving some evidence of early nineteenth-century mill village characteristics (in retaining some old mill housing and street layout) and for also preserving later 19th-century Greek Revival and Gothic Revival structures.

 Geography

 Tariffville is in the northeastern corner of the town of Simsbury, on the inside of a sharp bend in the Farmington River.
 The northeastern and northwestern borders of the CDP follow the river, with the northeastern part also forming the town line with East Granby.
 The southeastern border of the CDP follows the crest of Talcott Mountain and is the town line with Bloomfield.
 The southern border of the CDP follows a line just south of West Point Terrace, from Talcott Mountain back down to the river.

 Connecticut Route 189 (Hartford Avenue) runs through the eastern end of Tariffville, leading north 3.5 mi to Granby and south 12 mi to Hartford.
 Connecticut Route 315 passes through the center of Tariffville as Elm Street and Tariffville Road.

 According to the United States Census Bureau, the CDP has a total area of 1.7 sqkm, of which 1.6 sqkm is land and 0.1 sqkm, or 7.98%, is water.